syataheri/syataheri/README.md

 - 👋 Hi, I’m @syataheri
 - 👀 I love programming especially backend coding with Node.js.
-- 🌱 I’m currently learning the deep concepts of node.
-I want to learn more about SQL and NoSQL databases and diffrent architecture.
+- 🌱 I’m currently learning the deep concepts of the nodejs.
+I want to learn more about SQL and NoSQL databases and different architectures.
-- 💞️ I’m looking to collaborate on backend projects and everything that has new challengs.
+- 💞️ I’m looking to collaborate on backend projects and everything that has new challenges.
-- - 📫 you can reach me on email, mobile and linkedin:
+- - 📫 you can reach me by email, mobile, and LinkedIn:
 -       Email: syataheri7@gmail.com
 -       Mobile: 09148544116
 -       Linkedin: https://www.linkedin.com/in/siamaktaheri/?originalSubdomain=ir